 There are more complex methods of imputation, but the techniques above will do the trick and will ensure that you are on the right track in your analysis.

 Analance has built-in features to clean data.
-When building a model, there is a step called “Prepare Data” (boxed in orange) where you can easily deal with missing values (boxed in green) and outliers (boxed in blue).
+When building a model, there is a step called “Prepare Data”, where you can easily deal with missing values and outliers.

 The next step: Feature Engineering and Reduction